microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.QuantizeLinear"></a><a name="com.microsoft.quantizelinear">**com.microsoft.QuantizeLinear**</a>

-  The linear quantization operator.
-It consumes a full precision data, a scale, a zero point to compute the low precision / quantized tensor.
-  The quantization formula is y = saturate ((x / y_scale) + y_zero_point).For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
-  For (x / y_scale), it's rounding to nearest ties to even.
-Refer to https://en.wikipedia.org/wiki/Rounding for details.
-  Scale and zero point must have same shape.
-They must be either scalar (per tensor) or 1-D tensor (per 'axis').

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.